ML Programs

 For ML programs, Core ML Tools version 5.0b3 and newer produces a model with float 16 precision by default (previous beta versions produced float 32 by default).
 You can override the default precision by using the compute_precision parameter of coremltools.convert().

+An ML program decouples the weights from the program architecture, so it cannot be saved as an .mlmodel file.
 The ML program type uses the Core ML model package container format that separates the model into components and offers more flexible metadata editing.
-Since an ML program decouples the weights from the program architecture, it cannot be saved as an .mlmodel file.

 model.save("my_model.mlpackage")

-The model package format is supported on Xcode 13
+The model package format (.mlpackage) is supported in Xcode 13 and newer versions.

 If you need to determine whether an mlpackage file contains a neural network or an ML program, you can open it in Xcode 13, and look at the model type.